kaustubhsridhar/time-series-OOD/ours/gait/README.md

 ### Note: The following results will be generated for just 1 run.
 In the paper, we ran these experiments 5 times (with different seeds) and reported the mean and standard deviation (std).
 The results with 1 run are similar to those reported in paper.

-### It takes ~10-15 minutes to run for "all", as OOD data, and ~ minutes for "als/park/hunt" as OOD data.
+### It takes ~10-15 minutes to run for "all, as OOD data, and ~6-8 minutes for "als/park/hunt" as OOD data.

     mkdir gait_log
     python check_OOD_gait.py --save_dir gait_log/ --ckpt saved_models/gait_$wl$.pt  --transformation_list high_pass low_high high_low identity --wl $wl$ --cuda --gpu 0 --n 100 --disease_type $disease_type$